zold-io/zold/README.md

 ## How to Start a Node

-You also can contribute to Zold by running a node on your server.
+You can also contribute to Zold by running a node on your server.
-In order to do that just run (with your own wallet ID, of course):
+In order to do that, just run (with your own wallet ID, of course):

 ```bash
 zold node --invoice=5f96e731e48ae21f
 ```

-Then, open the page `localhost:4096` in your browser (you may need to open the inbound port at your [IP firewall]).
+Then, open the page `localhost:4096` in your browser (you may need to open the inbound port in your [IP firewall]).
 If you see a simple JSON document, everything is fine.
 Next, hit `Ctrl`+`c` and run it again, but with `--nohup`: